joshvillbrandt/mecanumbot-ros-pkg/README.md

 * BUG: occasional loss of comm (~once every 5 minutes) with MecanumbotController arduino
  * it always seems to recover though
 * BUG: occasional "hick-ups" in motor controller - wheels spin for a moment without command
- * suspect this is bad resistors on the I2C bus
+ * suspect this is bad resistors on the I2C bus, check with oscope
 * BUG: laser data goes totally wack every few seconds... this is something with the new hydro driver
-* BUG: udev rule for xbox controller is inconsistant
- * sometimes matches `tbd` instead
 * BUG: not all `light_control` messages are captured by MecanumbotController
  * easy way out is to periodically repeat `light_control` like I do with `cmd_vel`
 * FEATURE: follow a red ball
+* FEATURE: move installation dependencies to the package.xml file and provide a method to auto-install